yougov/velociraptor/README.rst

     vagrant ssh

 You're now inside your new Vagrant VM!.
 The Velociraptor repo will be at /vagrant.
-Now make a virtualenv for yourself.
+Now make a Python virtualenv for yourself.
 It will use Python 2.7 by default.

     virtualenv ~/envs/velo
     source ~/envs/velo/bin/activate